cloudfoundry-incubator/cflocal/README.md

                      Default: current working directory -p <zip>       Use the specified zip file contents as the app directory.
-                     Default: current working directory -m             Mount the local app directory into the container and copy any files that were created, modified, or moved during staging back into it.
+                     Default: current working directory -r <dir>       Mount the provided directory into the container and rsync any files that were created, modified, or moved during staging back into it.
 No local files are deleted.
 Not valid when the app directory is a zip file.
 Should not be used